ture-karlsson/sat6-deployer/README.md

 ## Usage

+### hosts file
-### Make sure your satellite hostname is the only host in the "satellite" group in the hosts file.
-Replace "sat6" with your hostname, e.g.
+Make sure your Satellite hostname is the only host in the "satellite" group in the hosts file.
+Replace "sat6" with your hostname, e.g:
 ```bash
 # sed -i "s/sat6/$(hostname)/" hosts
 # cat hosts
 [satellite]
 your-satellite.hostname.com